 The most important step comes right at the beginning and that’s understanding the challenge!
 Set objectives on what you need your training to achieve.

 To do this, it’s important that you understand the problems that your teams are coming up against, the priority areas that need addressing and what an ideal outcome looks like.
-That way, you can begin to work backwards and get to the crux of what you need your users to learn as a result of your training course.
+That way, you can begin to work backward and get to the crux of what you need your users to learn as a result of your training course.

 Once you’ve established this, you can start to break this down into topics and map out the different modules you need to create.
 For each training module, be sure to set SMART goals (specific, measurable, achievable, realistic and time-bound) so you can measure how they perform and make iterations at a later stage, if necessary.